rooper149/OpenWeather/README.md

 ### Current Observations ###
 Downloaded through the NOAA xml service.
 This module compiles a url to download information in xml format.
 This module then compiles the information into easy-to-use CLR object.

-### Forcast and Forcast History ###
+### Forecast and Forecast History ###
 Downloaded through NOAA's NDFD php based web service.
-This module allows you to query for 98% of the information available.
+This module allows you to query for 98% of the information available as well as past data.
 It will then product a time line containing with the results.
 The timeline will skip times if there are no informaiton available.
+- Note: That the data available is up to the feeds publisher.
+For example, Elkhart, IN (KEKM) can hold 2 days of history.

 [Example]
 - 05:00